nseckinoral/samples-dotnet/inventory-v3-0/README.md

 	    }

-Make sure you set "**includeItemInStoreMetadata**" paramater to **true** as we're going to use InStoreMetadata of the item to see stock details.
+Make sure you set "**includeItemInStoreMetadata**" paramater to **true** as we need to accesse InStoreMetadata of the item to see stock details.

 **Possible Enumarable Values for AssetDetailTypes:**